colbyn/colbyn/README.md

 **Concerning Academia:**

-I suspect that some people copied my college aspirations but as I now see it, are there any easy pickings left in medical research in particular and scientific research in general?
+I suspect that some may have copied my college aspirations but as I now see it, are there any easy pickings left in medical research in particular and scientific research in general?

 Such that the future must necessarily be something new—from a new foundation.
 Which I analogously regard as something akin to the derivative free toolkit.
 What’s possible with the old toolkit has been maxed out and so the future will be based on a new toolkit whatever that may be.